warning

 I love how you've been referring to the text for your evidence.

-With his son unwell, the King is convinced by the Queen to still have the Autumn Ball.
+With his son unwell, the King is convinced by the Queen to still have the autumn ball.

-She hopes that her son, Prince Wolf will find a wife at the next ball.
+She hopes that her son, Prince Wolf, will find a wife at the next ball.

 I'd like you now to refer to page 24 and answer these questions.

 Why does the music stop and everyone stop dancing?
 Why might this be surprising?
-So pause the video here, refer to page 24 and share your answer to these questions with someone nearby.
+So pause the video here, refer to page 24, and share your answer to these questions with someone nearby.

 This might be surprising as everyone thought he was dying.

-Thank you for that answer, Andy.
+Thank you for that answer, Andeep.

 I wonder if you had something similar.

-Check for understanding which creature does the Queen transform into?
+Which creature does the Queen transform into?
 Refer to page 25 for support.

-A falcon, crow, raven, or eagle.
+Falcon, crow, raven, or eagle.

 Pause the video while you decide which creature the Queen transforms into.